SyedaMahamFahim/syedamaham.dev/README.md

 If you'd like to contribute to this project, please follow our [contribution guidelines](CONTRIBUTING.md).

+# Attribution Request
+Dear Visitors and Users,

+I am delighted to open-source my personal website on GitHub to share my work with the wider community.
+Your interest and potential use of this project are highly appreciated.

+## IMPORTANT:

+If you choose to utilize or reference this project in any way, I kindly request that you provide proper attribution.
+Proper attribution not only acknowledges my efforts but also helps maintain the spirit of open-source collaboration.

+## How to Provide Proper Attribution
+When using this project, please consider the following guidelines for proper attribution:

+Mention the original source: Clearly mention and link to the GitHub repository of this personal website project.
+Cite the author: Attribute the work to me as the author of the project.
+Respect the licensing: Comply with the open-source license under which this project is shared, ensuring that your use aligns with its terms.
+Thank you for your understanding and cooperation.
+By providing proper credit, you contribute to the promotion of open-source values and encourage the sharing of knowledge within the community.

+Your support is sincerely appreciated.

 ## Contact

 If you have any questions or suggestions, feel free to contact me at [syedamahamfahim@gmail.com](mailto:syedamahamfahim@gmail.com).